anusrinagarajan/ClubHub/README.md

 ```

 ## Testing Key Features

+Login/sign up input fields are required.

 Email requires @sjsu.edu

-Year must be integers 1-4
+Year must be integers 1-4.

-Login/sign up input fields are required

-Only Admin can assign categories to clubs

 You (SJSU Student) can only create a user account.
 You cannot create a Club Officer or Admin account, but you can test the different functionalities of these accounts using the preassigned credentials.

+Only Admin can assign categories to clubs.

 If you favorite a club, it appears in the favorited clubs card.